-Artist statement: I paint in order to visualize something that can only be found in the painting process.
+Artist statement: I paint in order to visualise something that can only be found in the painting process.
 Bringing forward and screening off, it's an equivalent of William Blake's notion that progress can only be made through the contraries.

 Artist statement: Exploring themes of landscape and emotion.
 Painted in response to the 2017 Queensland storms and consequential floods.